mouseandthebillionaire/RAGE/relatedWork.md

 *"Sonic thinking stresses that auditory experience is corporeal.
 Sound are felt before they are interpreted and quantified by listeners.
 Consequently, in sound design, considered as a form of sonic thinking, it is more important to focus on what a sound does, or can do, than on what sound is.* (14)

+### Miller, J. et al. "A Design Framework for Reflective Play," 2024

+The most obvious thing to come out of this is the five 'approaches' for reflective play:

+- Disruptions -  specifically *dissonance* and *discomfort*
+- Slowdowns - I like the use of "speed bumps" here.
+Reminds me of this essay: https://intothespine.com/2021/03/27/in-praise-of-negative-space-in-video-game-storytelling/
+- Questioning
+	- Demanding self-explanation: absurdism, ambiguous instructions/story
+	- Hypothesis testing: multiple solutions, multiple tools, explorable spaces, stsystem dynamics / emergent behavior, projective stance
+- Revisiting - not sure about the benefit of this one...
+- Enhancers

+_"we operationalize refection as any cognitive or behavioral reappraisal which supports developing new insights or effecting changes in values or judgment."_ (2.0.1)

+_"The kind of refection elicited can be shallow, in-game learning, or deep re-evaluations of ethical and societal world views;"_ (1.0.5)

+We have here a definition of 'reflection' similar to how it's being used by others, where a piece of media creates 'change' in the participant.
+The introduction alone uses phrases like _challenge our foundational belief, reflective or transformational experiences_, and _forming relationships between ideas_.
+This is in contrast to Djabbara's definition definition of contemplation as "a state of intense concentration, introspection, and open or directed consideration."
+Obviously, there is a possibility of change from contemplative experiences, but I think the difference here is it is not the stated goal?
+Specifically, the goal is not *learning*.

+That being said, I think that the approaches might also be useful in some part for creating contemplation as well.

+Side note: are we doing spoiler alerts in articles now?

+[Sabrina's Culyba's _The Transformational Framework_](https://www.transformationalframework.com/) seems like a good reference
 ### Niedderer, K. "Designing Mindful Interaction: The Category of Performative Object," 2007

 Niedderer's definition of "performative object" is really helpful here.
 This is definitely something that I have been dancing around (even as far back as the inclusion of "design interventions" in curriculum), but having a specific definition for this idea in product design is nice.
 It's notable that she separates out these performative objects from art objects.